 Barbara Claypole White grew up in the English village of Turvey with big dreams of becoming a novelist.
 So, armed with a history degree from York University, she went to work in the London fashion industry.
 When she failed to snag the job of her dreams as an assistant fashion editor, her boss sent her to New York on business.
 Halfway home—somewhere over the Atlantic—she fell for the handsome American professor who had picked her up at JFK Airport with a well-informed comment about English author P.D.
 James.
 (Fiction matters, people.)

 Eighteen months later, Barbara embarked on a new life as a faculty spouse, freelance writer, and marketing director in a small midwestern college town.
 She also had a dirty little secret: she was writing a novel.
 Set against the backdrop of eighties fashion and the arrival of AIDS in London, it was spectacularly bad.

-Five years passed; then Barbara learned she was pregnant, and her husband was offered a distinguished professorship at UNC Chapel Hill.
-The family moved to the North Carolina forest, and Barbara became a stay-at-home mom and a woodland gardener—factors that would shape her writing voice.
-She returned to her manuscript, took evening classes in writing at the local arts center, and slammed into another detour: her young son developed obsessive-compulsive disorder.
+Then Barbara learned she was pregnant, and her husband was offered a distinguished professorship at the University of North Carolina at Chapel Hill.
+The family moved to the forest outside the historic town of Hillsborough, and Barbara became a stay-at-home mom and a woodland gardener.
+Both passions would shape and guide her writing voice.
+She also started a new manuscript called Dogwood Days, but her writing ground to a halt when her young son was diagnosed with obsessive-compulsive disorder.